KatePaulauskas/watch-store/README.md

    - In the Stripe dashboard, go to 'Developers' > 'Webhooks'.
    - Create new endpoint and select all events.
    - Add endpoint URL `https://eternity-watch-store-1f855f4289ad.herokuapp.com/checkout/wh/`.
-   - Copy Signing secret and add it to in 'Config Vars' on Heroku:
+   - Copy the Signing secret and add it to 'Config Vars' on Heroku:
    - `STRIPE_WH_SECRET`

 4. **Add Stripe Settings in Django:**